ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19007/datasheet.md

 ##### Current Consumption

 The RAK19007 is designed for **low-power IoT products**, and the power supply uses a high-efficiency low grounding current regulator.
 When there is no module on RAK19007, the **leakage current is lower than 2 µA**.
-With WisBlock Core and WisBlock Sensor on it, the sleep current is **lower than 10 µA**.
-When a LoRa module is transmitting, the current may reach **130 mA**.
+With WisBlock Core and WisBlock Sensor on it, the sleep current is **lower than 10&nbsp;µA**.
+When a LoRa module is transmitting, the current may reach **130&nbsp;mA**.

 | **Conditions**                                   | **Current** | **Unit** |
 | ------------------------------------------------ | ----------- | -------- |